jialinzhen/jialin-reddit-api/README.md

 of all articles under a subreddit specified in search and display them in the frontend.
 We also enabled error handling when user had typed in a invalid value in the search box, or the subreddit is forbidden or private, we will print that out in the console.

+Also, we enabled pagination for our app at the bottom of the UI page.